-Roberto E. Wirth, President and Managing Director of the Hassler Roma, is the 5th generation of a famous dynasty of Swiss hoteliers.
+Roberto Jr. and Veruschka Wirth, respectively Executive President and CEO of the Hassler Roma, represent the sixth generation of a famous dynasty of Swiss hoteliers.

 The dynasty began with Franz-Josef Bucher, now considered one of the pioneers of the hotel industry in Europe.
 In the 1870s, Bucher bought and developed the Trittalp area of Switzerland, previously remote and inaccessible.
 Within a couple of years, he built several hotels in addition to the Hammetschwand, still the highest chair-lift in Europe, and the Burgenstock railway.